Finding houses before they hit the market has many benefits for both sellers and buyers.

 When using this approach as a buyer in a “balanced” market, an additional benefit is to also get deals more often, since the seller has lower commission costs.

-The last benefit is that going after houses before they hit the market increases the chances for real estate investors finding a deal.
+The last benefit is that going after houses before they hit the market increases the chances of real estate investors finding a deal.

 When sellers usually work with a seller’s agent and it’s a decent realtor, their house will usually get somewhat prepared to get offered on the market.